Mereological essentialism: Defenders

 Chisholm and van Cleve consider objects as enduring.
 Michael Jubien and Mark Heller defend mereological essentialism for perduring objects.

 Arguments for

 There are several arguments for mereological essentialism.
 Some are more formal; others use mereological essentialism as a solution to various philosophical puzzles or paradoxes.
 (This approach is mentioned in Olson (2006).)

 The argument from bad alternatives

 What would be the opposite of mereological essentialism?
 It would be that objects would survive the loss of any part.
 We can call this mereological inessentialism.
 But mereological inessentialism means that a table would survive replacement or loss of any of its parts.
 By successive replacement we could change the parts of the table so in the end it would look like a chair.
-This is a version of a Sorites paradox.
+This is the Ship of Theseus paradox.
 Because it is difficult to justify a clearly defined point at which the table is destroyed and replaced by the chair, the best solution to this puzzle may be mereological essentialism (Chisholm 1973).